 Reducing/eliminating the need for jaw surgeries.

 According to most recent surveys, 30% of all orthodontic patients are 18 years or older.
 This number has been rising over the past years due to patient education and treatment acceptance.
-In our practice, we see closer to 40% of our patients being in this age range.
+In our practice, we see closer to 40% of our patients were in this age range.
 Adult and adolescent treatment is very similar.
 The goal of treatment is to achieve an ideal bite for function and to place the teeth in a healthy alignment for proper oral hygiene.
 The result is a beautiful smile that is both functional and healthy.

 Orthodontic treatment options include conventional orthodontics, Invisalign, and retainer therapies.
 Conventional orthodontics has changed significantly over the past few years.
 Materials and procedures have optimized treatment time, oral hygiene considerations, patient discomfort, aesthetics and treatment outcomes.